KernFerm/BubblesTheDev-WebBrowser/Docs/Data-Collection-and-Privacy-Notice.md

 * supported AI and accessibility features are designed to remain local where supported
 * websites, search providers, streaming services, and download sources still receive normal traffic when the user chooses to use them

+When a user chooses Export Local Privacy Summary, the browser writes a local JSON file selected by the user.
+That export is meant for troubleshooting privacy settings and list status.
+It does not include browsing history, full URLs, query strings, cookies, passwords, tokens, page content, tab events, feedback messages, or remote account identifiers.

 If future browser features materially change this privacy posture, the public privacy documentation should be updated accordingly.